 I am not saying physicians routinely respond to these incentives (and I’m not saying we never do, either), but the incentives absolutely exist.

-In my job A, I’m salaried with a small group production bonus.
-Since I can do little to influence production (cases are scheduled by surgeons), the conflict here is small.
-I do have the ability to cancel a case if the patient is not medically appropriate or optimized for the procedure, and I guess that gives me a tiny incentive to avoid canceling a case.
+In my job A, I was salaried with a small group production bonus.
+Since I could do little to influence production (cases are scheduled by surgeons), the conflict here was small.
+I did have the ability to cancel a case if the patient was not medically appropriate or optimized for the procedure, and I guess that gave me a tiny incentive to avoid canceling a case.

 I mention these factors — and there are many more that consciously and subconsciously go into the decision-making process — not to give you insight into my thought process when evaluating a patient preoperatively.
 I’m simply pointing out that monetary and other incentives exist whether we’re aware of them or not, and the greater the role money can play, the more difficult those incentives can be for some to ignore.